Jon Challinor

-Jon Challinor (born 2 December 1980) is an English semi-professional footballer who plays as a defender or midfielder for club Stamford.
+Jon Challinor (born 2 December 1980) is an English semi-professional footballer who plays as a defender or midfielder for club Stamford, where he also serves as a coach.
 He has played in the Football League for York City.
+He is also one of the few footballers to have made over 1,000 competitive appearances.

 Challinor started his career with Rushden & Diamonds, and after being released in 2000 had spells with Stamford, Cambridge City, the Kalamazoo Kingdom and St Albans City.
 He reached the 2004 Football Conference play-off final with Aldershot Town, and after another unsuccessful play-off campaign in the 2004–05 season signed for Exeter City in 2005.
 He played in the 2007 Conference National play-off final defeat before returning to Rushden in 2007.
 He left for Cambridge United a year later, playing for them in the 2009 Conference Premier play-off final.
 After spells with Forest Green Rovers, Mansfield Town, Brackley Town, Newport County and Kettering Town, Challinor signed for York City in 2011.
-Here, he won promotion to League Two in his fourth appearance in a Conference Premier play-off final, following victory in the 2012 Final, also winning in the 2012 FA Trophy Final.
+Here, he won promotion to League Two in his fourth appearance in a Conference Premier play-off final, following victory in the 2012 final, also winning in the 2012 FA Trophy final.
 He was released by the club a year later.

 Early and personal life

-Challinor was born in Northampton, Northamptonshire.
-He married his wife Lara in 2007.
-As Challinor is a fan of the Star Wars films, The Imperial March was played as part of the ceremony.
+Jon Challinor was born on 2 December 1980 in Northampton, Northamptonshire.
+He married in May 2024.

 Club career

 Early career

 Challinor began his career in the youth system at Rushden & Diamonds.
 He made his first-team debut for the Football Conference club as an 18-year-old in a Conference League Cup match against Farnborough Town on 22 December 1998.
-He signed a contract at the end of his scholarship, but after failing to break into the first team squad was released in May 2000.
-Challinor dropped two divisions to join Southern League Division One East club Stamford in search of first team football.
+He signed a contract at the end of his scholarship, but after failing to break into the first-team squad was released in May 2000.
+Challinor dropped two divisions to join Southern League Division One East club Stamford in search of first-team football.
 He impressed with Stamford, moving to Southern League Premier Division club Cambridge City in February 2001, scoring two goals in 11 league appearances before the end of the 2000–01 season.
-He made 46 appearances, scoring three goals, in 2001–02 before spending the close season with the Kalamazoo Kingdom in the American USL Premier Development League.
+He made 46 appearances, scoring three goals, in the 2001–02 season before spending the close season with the Kalamazoo Kingdom in the American USL Premier Development League.

 Challinor returned to England after joining Isthmian League Premier Division club St Albans City on a two-year contract in August 2002.
-His debut came in St Albans' 4–0 victory away to Ware in the Herts Charity Cup first round on 3 August 2002, before scoring his first goal in a 2–0 home win against Heybridge Swifts on 26 August.
-Challinor played in St Albans' 4–1 FA Cup first round defeat to Second Division team Stockport County on 16 November 2002.
-He scored six goals in 57 appearances in 2002–03, before spending a second close season with the Kalamazoo Kingdom, making 17 appearances and scoring two goals in the USL Premier Development League.
+His debut came in St Albans' 4–0 victory away to Ware in the Herts Charity Cup first round on 3 August, before scoring his first goal in a 2–0 home win against Heybridge Swifts on 26 August.
+Challinor played in St Albans' 4–1 FA Cup first-round defeat to Second Division team Stockport County on 16 November.
+He scored six goals in 57 appearances in the 2002–03 season, before spending a second close season with the Kalamazoo Kingdom, making 17 appearances and scoring two goals in the USL Premier Development League.